 Here’s something that’s super common, but most women don’t talk about: major digestive problems during your period.
 It’s definitely a thing.
 And for women who suffer from an inflammatory bowel disease (IBD) like Crohn’s, monthly digestive issues like diarrhea, gas, bloating and just general uncomfortable-ness can be ten times worse.
 But have you ever wondered why?
-Turns out, the hormones that fluctuate during your menstrual cycle also have an impact on your digestive system.
+Turns out, there IS a connection between your gut and your period—the hormones that fluctuate during your menstrual cycle also have an impact on your digestive system.

 Let’s break it down:

 Crohn’s, ulcerative colitis, and other IBDs cause inflammation in the digestive tract resulting in issues like severe gas, bloating, constipation, and diarrhea.
 Although the symptoms can be similar to Irritable Bowel Syndrome (IBS), IBDs cause more serious symptoms like ulcers or lesions, rectal bleeding, anemia, fever, joint pain, and loss of appetite/weight loss.

 So what do these diseases have to do with your hormones and menstrual cycle?
 As I often say, it’s all connected — and in this case, it’s all about how your body responds to fluctuations of a hormone-like substance called prostaglandin.

 During your menses (when you’re on your period), your uterine muscles contract in order to shed your uterine lining (no longer needed since you’re not pregnant).
 This stage of your menstrual cycle is triggered by prostaglandins.
 Instead of being released by a gland-like other hormones, prostaglandins are created in a chemical process all over the body as a result of injury, illness, menstruation, or giving birth.
 Specifically, prostaglandins cause inflammation, pain, and even fever, all as part of the healing process, as part of your period, and/or as part of giving birth.